BotYue/ELE-292-Lab-SU/Lab 9 Pendulum I/Lab 9 Main Task 3.md

 > [!IMPORTANT]
 > This part is **individual work**, because everyone will have different mouse clicks.
-> If a same group submit exactly the same data, receive zero point.
+> If Students a same group submit exactly the same data, receive zero point.

+> [!TIP]
+> If you don't have Anaconda and in Google Colab
+>
+> you use `plotly` tool.
+Refer to [a Sample Code here](../Lab%209%20Pendulum%20I/Pic/ifColab.pdf)

 ### ✅ Check Point 2 — Measurement Table

 Show to your instructor/TA.